Skip to main content

 • The Dremio master-coordinator and secondary-coordinator pods are each StatefulSet.
 If the master-coordinator pod goes down, it recovers with the associated persistent volume and Dremio metadata preserved.

-• The Dremio executor pods are a StatefulSet with an associated persistent volume. secondary-coordinator pods do not have a persistent volume.
+• The Dremio executor pods are a StatefulSet with an associated persistent volume.
+Secondary-coordinator pods do not have a persistent volume.
 If an executor pod goes down, it recovers with the associated persistent volume and data preserved.

 Load Balancing